Our website uses cookies to enhance your browsing experience.

 LEFT‑TO‑RIGHT ISOLATE

-The text after the LRI symbol is displayed left-to-right and interpreted as isolated.
-This means that other control characters do not affect the display of this text fragment.
+The text after the LRI character is displayed left-to-right and interpreted as isolated.
+This means that other control characters do not affect the display of the text fragment.
 The action of the LRI character is interrupted by the PDI character or a newline character.

 RLI